GamerHack/GamerHack.github.io/README.md

     - Primary DNS: 165.227.83.145
     - Secondary DNS: 192.241.221.79
   - Then go to "User's Guide" and you will be redirected to the [Al Azif](https://github.com/Al-Azif) server.
-  - Here press the "L2" button once and then once more to display "The URL Redirector."
+  - Here press the "L2" button and then a second time to display "The URL Redirector".
   - Now enter my URL and press "Submit."

 - Select the Firmware that your console has.